 WHAT IS IN A GOOD GARAM MASALA RECIPE?

 In Hindi, the word Garam means hot.
 Masala is a ubiquitous term used to refer to any sort of spice mix.
 The thing about Garam Masala, however, is that there is no one garam masala recipe.
 Every household tends to make their own.
 Moreover, garam masalas differ by region.
 Check out this Punjabi garam masala recipe that I have.
-My cookbook, Indian Instant Pot Cookbook, also has a recipe for Maharashtrian Goda Masala, and all three masalas are very different.

 Moreover, we use spices either whole or ground, raw or toasted, and in a host of different other combinations.
 If you’d like to learn more about cooking with spices, check out this video, and download these free slides that tell you more about how to use spices, especially in Indian cooking.

 WHAT IS THE DIFFERENCE BETWEEN CURRY POWDER AND GARAM MASALA?